Anya-Project/qb-inventory-rework/README.md

 ### Step 1: Download & Place the Resource

 1. Download this resource's files
+2. Rename qb-inventory-rework to qb-inventory
-2.  delete your old inventory and replace with `qb-inventory rework`
+3.  delete your old inventory and replace with `qb-inventory` rework

 ### Step 2: Modify `qb-core`